Sebastian Conran: Honorary roles

 Sebastian Conran is a trustee of the Design Museum in London. and from 2005-9 was a Trustee of educational charity Design and Art Direction.

-From 2008-11 he was a Trustee of the UK Design Council Design Council.
+From 2008 to 2011 he was a Trustee of the UK Design Council Design Council.

-He chaired the Design & Technology Alliance, set up by the UK Government to tackle crime through design, from 2007–11 and Innovate UK's Technologies Innovation Network from 2008-2014.
-He also chaired Innovate UK's Design Special Interest Group from 2013-16.
+He chaired the Design & Technology Alliance, set up by the UK Government to tackle crime through design, from 2007 to 2011 and Innovate UK's Technologies Innovation Network from 2008 to 2014.
+He also chaired Innovate UK's Design Special Interest Group from 2013 to 2016.

-From 2012-16 he chaired the steering committee of Design in Action Scotland.
+From 2012 to 2016 he chaired the steering committee of Design in Action Scotland.

 Professional organisations

 Sebastian Conran is a Fellow of Royal Society of Arts and of the Chartered Society of Designers.